TF997/DMMoD/README.md

 ## Version 0.3

-Currently enables you to randomly generate NPC's for your games and writes their stats to a txt file.
+Currently enables you to randomly generate NPC's and create a PC with random stats for your games and writes their stats to a txt file.

 Currently Generates: